|

 Positive Approach/Empowering the Child

-We also use supportive language to recognize and validate each child’s difficulties while promoting responsibility for self and others.
+We use supportive language to recognize and validate each child’s difficulties while promoting responsibility for self and others.
 Self-talk language is also used to facilitate interactions with others, engage in daily living tasks, and increase awareness of self in relationship to his environment.
+Two resources to get a better sense of a positive, respectful approach are a recent HBO documentary, “A Mother's courage: Talking back to autism”, and a video compilation of a young man with autism, Dov Shestack.
+This video clip can be found at www.strangeson.com.

 -back to top-

-Based on Teitelbaum’s research, information/personal experience provided by individuals with autism such as Donna Williams and Temple Grandin, and clinical experience, Kris’ Camp Staff look at these difficulties and provide accommodations necessary to promote independence including sensory integration techniques, neurologic music therapy interventions, motivating factors, and self-responsibility.
+Based on these motor findings, information and personal experience provided by individuals with autism such as Donna Williams and Temple Grandin, and clinical experience, Kris’ Camp Staff look at these difficulties and provide accommodations necessary to promote independence including sensory integration techniques, neurologic music therapy interventions, motivating factors, and self-responsibility.

 When considering autism as a movement disorder, we utilize the least to most strategy with all interventions.
-This aspect of treatment allows the person the least amount of support needed for him/her to be successful in all presented tasks, including motor output and communication.
-It promotes the person’s independence while also facilitating success in a given experience which then enhances his/her self-esteem.
+This aspect of treatment allows the person the least amount of support needed for him or her to be successful in all presented tasks, including motor output and communication.
+It promotes the person’s independence while also facilitating success in a given experience, which then enhances his or her self-esteem.

 Specifically we use a technique called “facilitated touch” to help with regulation of perceptual motor responses.
-This is the provision of light touch at the shoulder, tricep, elbow, forearm, wrist, or hand to promote initiation/inhibition of movement and/or sustained duration of motor output.
+This is the provision of light touch at the shoulder, triceps, elbow, forearm, wrist, or hand to promote initiation/inhibition of movement and/or sustained duration of motor output.
 Facilitated touch is not the directing of movement, but rather a touch cue to accommodate for one’s inability to initiate, sustain, or inhibit movement, i.e. regulate and modulate motor output.
 This external cue brings awareness to the part of the body necessary in performing a task and is provided only until an internal cue is developed.
 This accommodation is started at the shoulder for the least intrusive assistance and moved down the arm as needed by the individual.
+A recent study examining motor learning in people with autism indicates that people with autism rely more heavily on the internal sense of proprioception to learn a new movement, possibly due to smaller ‘U-shaped’ neurons that connect this sense to the primary motor cortex (Haswell et al. 2009)

 This type of cue, while often utilized in motor tasks, is also important in allowing a person with autism to effectively communicate their intentions.
 (Please see Competency-Based Communication section.)